Five Best Designer Evening Bags Online

 Now that Miss Cee has had her way with Min’s somewhat catastrophic selection of designer embellished evening bags, here’s one final tip for you divine poppets:

 A special place in Hades awaits the person who first coined the term ‘cross-body’.
 Though many of these evening bags and clutches have straps long enough, never, NEVER wear them cross-body.
-Some things are just too horrible to contemplate–and THAT is one of them.
+Some things are just too horrible to contemplate–and a strap diagonally across your evening attire is one of them.

 While Miss Cee revives with the fumes from the Dior mimeograph machine, take the time to watch this UTTER darling, Chriselle Lim, where she gets almost everything right apart from the second look.
 Whether it’s for day wear or evening wear, you do NOT want to appear like you’ve put on your seatbelt but forgotten the car.